Photo of Matcha Drink on a Wooden Tray

 Fenugreek (Trigonella foenum-graecum)

-Mechanism and Benefits: Rich in fiber, fenugreek can increase feelings of fullness and help regulate blood sugar levels, making it easier to maintain balanced eating habits.
+Mechanism and Benefits: Rich in fibre, fenugreek increases feelings of fullness and help regulate blood sugar levels, making it easier to maintain balanced eating habits.

 – Supporting Study: Neelakantan, N., et al. (2014).
 “Effect of Fenugreek on Glycemia and Insulin Resistance.”
 Journal of Nutrition, 144(2), 171-180.